Council continues to be committed to complete the wastewater treatment plant upgrade to improve water quality in Tūranganui-a-Kiwa / Poverty Bay.

 How it's paid for

-We’ve budgeted $21m in year one of the LTP (2021/22) to complete the upgrade for the Gisborne city’s treatment plant, which will improve water quality by removing solids and providing UV treatment before disposal.
+We’ve budgeted $37.0 in first 2 year one of the LTP (2021/23) to complete the upgrade for the Gisborne city’s treatment plant, which will improve water quality by removing solids and providing UV treatment before disposal.
 Additional funding of $7.5m was provided through Crown funding.

 A further $2.6m was budgeted for the city’s wastewater wetland (2029 – 2031 and funded by Council and external grants) and $1m for Te Karaka wastewater pond (funded by Council).

-The budget is 100% Council funded.
-Applications for funding to advance alternative use and disposal (AUD), and wetland construction, had been unsuccessful to date.
+Additional external funding is being pursued to advance alternative use and disposal (AUD), and wetland construction, but to date has been unsuccessful.